South Sydney Rabbitohs: Major

 South Sydney and St. George have met several times in grand finals prior to the joint-venture and being the north-eastern neighbours of St. George, had many fierce encounters.
 In 2001, South Sydney chairman and club legend George Piggins said there would be no chance of the Charity Shield being revived if Souths were to be included back into the NRL saying "The Dragons: They sold us out".
 This was in reference to St. George signing an affidavit at the time which included that it would be detrimental if Souths were returned to the competition.

-In 2018, both sides met for the first time in a finals match since 1984.
-Souths won a close semi-final 13–12.